 Now imagine that scenario taking place across the entire world at varying levels of the food chain.
 According to Richard Leakey and Roger Lewin, authors of "The Sixth Extinction," we could lose half of all species on Earth by 2100.
 They point out that species extinction can happen even if we stop destructive habits now.
 Small populations may succumb to sudden events ranging from natural disasters to disease.
 But if we continue to clear away rainforests the situation will be even worse.

-Learn more about biodiversity, ecology and extinction by following the links on the next page.
+Learn more about biodiversity, ecology and extinction by following the links below.

 Last editorial update on May 6, 2019 04:49:44 pm.

 - Ananthaswamy, Anil.
 "Earth faces sixth mass extinction."
 New Scientist.
 March 18, 2004.
 (May 11, 2010) http://www.newscientist.com/article/dn4797-earth-faces-sixth-mass-extinction.html

 - Choi, Charles Q. "Greatest Mysteries: What Causes Mass Extinctions?"
 LiveScience.
 Aug.
 8, 2007.
 (May 11, 2010) http://www.livescience.com/strangenews/070808_GM_mass_extinctions.html